hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### priv_call

-Invokes a private contract function locally and does not change the state of the blockchain.
+Invokes a private contract function locally and does not change the privacy group state.

 For private contracts, `priv_call` is the equivalent to [`eth_call`](#eth_call).